- Home

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.

 Left untreated, chronic kidney failure leads to end-stage renal disease.
-At this point, the kidney has less than 10 percent normal function.
-Dialysis or transplant is necessary to sustain life.
+At that point, the kidney has less than 10% normal function and dialysis or transplant is necessary.
 Symptoms of kidney failure include:

 - Blood in the urine